nezihekisac/amazon-project/readme.md

    - Navigate to **cypress/reports** in your file explorer.
    - Look for a file named **mochawesome.html** (or similarly named).
    - Double-click to open the file in your browser.
+   If this does not open the browser,right click on the mochawesome.html file under reports folder and click on Reveal in File Explorer section, then in opening folder right click on mochawesome file and open this file with Google Chrome

  - Screenshots of Failed Tests:
    - If any tests fail, screenshots are captured automatically.